weiju/ratr0-engine/README.md

 it invites the introduction of a lot of hard to find errors, and typically it results in much more, much harder to understand code.

-## Why a library ?
+## Why a framework ?

-RATR0 is designed as a C library for the main reason that it is simple.
-I tried to avoid making it too much of a framework, because it's hard to predict what kind of games are supposed to be developed with it.
+RATR0 is designed as a C framework for the main reason that it is simple and gives the developer a great amount of flexibility.
+I tried to avoid making it too opinionated in the way to use it, because it is hard to predict what kind of games will be developed with it.

-So this will start as a small library and the idea is that genre specific enhancements can be built on top of it.
+So this will start as a small framework that provides some basic infrastructure and the idea is that genre specific enhancements can be built on top of it.

 ## Restrictions